cheqd/product-docs/verifiable-credentials/anoncreds/README.md

 ### What does AnonCred support look like?

 Our aim is to support the functionality enabled by [identity-domain transactions in by Hyperledger Indy](https://github.com/hyperledger/indy-node/blob/master/docs/source/transactions.md) into `cheqd-node`.
-This will partly enable the goal of allowing use cases of existing SSI networks on Hyperledger Indy to be supported by the cheqd network.&#x20;
+This will partly enable the goal of allowing use cases of existing SSI networks on Hyperledger Indy to be supported by the cheqd network.

 Importantly, we want to make sure that this work is done in a manner which remains W3C compliant and interoperable.